ctrl-alt-del-world/midway/README.md

 ✖️ 🍝 Add Analytics patterns (via get analytics)
 ✖️ 🍝 Add ability to do multi-variant selection
 ✖️ 🍝 Product carousel
+✖️ 🍝 Klaviyo Newsletter
+✖️ 🍝 Klaviyo Waitlisting for out of stock products
 ✔️ 🍝 Product schema json-ld
 ✔️ 🍝 Seo Meta out of the Box (this works but i have a no-follow on robots.txt)
 ✖️ 🍝 Mock Blog